ViceAguilera/ViceAguilera/README.md

 - 🔭 I’m currently working on my thesis project on machine learning with ARPN systems.
 - 🌱 I’m currently learning about machine learning deep learning, an area in which I am very interested.
-- ❤  I’m fond of computers and I am willing to learn any area that catches my attention.
+- ❤ I'm passionate about computers and I'm willing to learn any area that piques my interest.

 ## 🛠 Skills